 - Sustaining healthy boundaries

-- Setting and monitoring short-term and long-term goals
+- Setting personal and collective goals

 - Maintaining attention

 - Practicing self-compassion

 Ultimately, self-awareness and self-management are closely linked.
 For example, being able to stop and calm down when one is upset (self-management), requires skills like recognizing and labeling the emotions and considering how they might be affecting one’s behavior choices (self-awareness).

 For a deeper dive into the science and practical school-based examples of this science in action, click on the following topics: